Butterfly Information

 was based on observation.
 Scientific advances have enabled scientists and lepidopterans to compile knowledge that goes far beyond all the subjects discussed on this page.

-Photo: PhotoFarmer
+Photo: Norbertj

 Although differences in opinions vary within the scientific community, depending on the subject, what is agreed on is any observations once believed solid conclusions will be proven wrong based on new observations of butterflies behaviors today.